Braid variety cluster structures, I: 3D plabic graphs: Double braid varieties

 \begin{remark} When both blue and red subwords of $\br$ are reduced, the same argument as in the proof of \cref{prop:braidRich} shows that our double braid varieties are isomorphic to the varieties considered by Webster and Yakimov \cite{WY}.
 When $u$ is the identity, $\BR_{\id,\br}$ is isomorphic to the double Bott--Samelson cells of Shen and Weng \cite{ShWe}. \end{remark}

-\begin{remark} The isomorphism of \cref{prop:braidRich} is not compatible with total positivity, in the sense that it does not send the totally positive part $\Rtp_u^w$ of $\Rich_u^w$ (introduced by Lusztig~\cite{Lus2}) to the subset of the braid variety $\BR_{u,\bw}$ where all cluster variables take positive value.
+\begin{remark} The isomorphism of \cref{prop:braidRich} is not compatible with total positivity, in the sense that it does not send the totally positive part $\Rtp_u^w$ of $\Rich_u^w$ (introduced by Lusztig~\cite{Lus2}) to the subset of the braid variety $\BR_{u,\br}$ where all cluster variables take positive value.
+(Here $\br$ is a reduced word for $w$.)
 In order to fix that, one must compose this isomorphism with an automorphism of $\Rich_u^w$ discussed in \cref{sec:comparison}. \end{remark}